Doing Business with Omnitrans

 We are committed to providing an equal opportunity for all business enterprises to participate in our purchasing and contracting activities.

-It is the bidder’s/proposer’s responsibility to ensure that the most complete and current version of the solicitation, including the addenda, has been downloaded.
+The bidder’s/proposer’s responsibility is to ensure that the most complete and current version of the solicitation, including the addenda, has been downloaded.
 Please note: Contractors/Vendors are solely responsible for maintaining up-to-date and accurate information.
 Vendors may edit their profiles at any time.